jonm8116/jonm8116.github.io/_posts/2019-10-18-Dear-Impact-Labs-Fellowship.md

 he had skills that could help him land a job.
 I gave some examples of freelancing sites he could check out and he thanked me for the tips as we left to continue with our lunches through the city.
-Then we didn't see Micah any other time later that day and yet that question I had back then is still something I ask myself.
-What else could we have done back then.
+That was the last time I saw Micah but that wasn't the last time I thought about him.
+Even now I ask myself "Was there anything else we could have done?"
 <br/><br/>
-Micah's problem was something that was personal to him but his issue wasn't something only unique to him.
-To deal with a macroscopic issue a larger approach needs to be taken.
-A single meal can do a lot for a person but to fix this larger scale issue is the harder answer to find.
+Micah's problems may be his own but his circumstances are certainly not unique.
+It was a humbling moment to realize that a single bagged lunch won't fix this greater issue of homelessness.
+I do believe a single meal can go a long way but a larger solution will be needed to fix this macroscopic issue.
 Back then as a freshman in computer science, my understanding of how I could help with these larger issues was much more limited.
 Now that I've gotten the chance to learn so much more and broadened my worldview I'm better equipped to start tackling